 Buyers are required to list everything they want to buy from the supplier completely and clearly.
 This is important to avoid confusion between the supplier and the buyer.
 You wouldn’t want your supplier to send the wrong items, do you?
 If both parties have agreed on the contents of the purchase order, then this document will be a contract that binds both parties legally.

-Definition of invoice
+Definition of Invoice

 The buyer sends the purchase order to the supplier, and the invoice is the opposite.
 An invoice is a document that the supplier makes for the buyer.
 The contents of the invoice document are more or less the same as the PO documents.
 It’s only the purpose that different.
+Purchasing management systems help you make it easier.

 The invoice is proof of order to collect payments to buyers for sold goods/services that have.
 Just like PO, invoices legally bind the seller and buyer.
 At this stage, the invoice indicates that the buyer owes the seller.

 There are two ways to deliver invoices that are usually done by sellers to buyers.
 First, send the invoice to the buyer when the item reaches the buyer, generally when it approaches maturity.
-The second way is when both parties have agreed about the purchase order and the buyer has completed the order.
+The second way is when both parties have agreed on the purchase order and the buyer has completed the order.

-- Purchase orders (PO) are made by the buyer and are aimed at the seller, while the invoice made by the seller for the buyer.
+- Purchase orders (PO) are made by the buyer and are aimed at the seller, while the invoice is made by the seller for the buyer.

 - The contents of the PO are complete details of ordering goods/services you want to buy.
 Whereas invoices are details of billing of goods/services sold to buyers.